 My favorite part about teaching is getting to know my students and understanding their individual interests and passions.
 This helps me create a classroom atmosphere in which they can feel comfortable becoming actively involved in their learning.
 Mathematics is not a passive discipline and students learn best in an environment where they can feel free to ask questions and take part in discussions with their instructor and their classmates.
 Every course comes equipped with its own set of challenges, and teaching a wide variety of different courses at every level has taught me the importance of being able to adapt one's style and methods to better serve each student's individual needs.

 Becoming a good teacher, like excelling at anything in life, is a continual process of growth and development.
 I am grateful for being a part of a university that encourages me and all other members of their faculty in this process!

 Areas of Interest/Research

-I am a member of the IMS (Institute of Mathematical Statistics) and the MAA (Mathematical Association of America) and have enjoyed previous membership in the AMS (American Mathematical Society) and SIAM (Society for Industrial and Applied Mathematics) as well.
+I am a member of the MAA (Mathematical Association of America) and have enjoyed previous membership in the AMS (American Mathematical Society), IMS (Institute of Mathematical Statistics), and SIAM (Society for Industrial and Applied Mathematics) as well.

 - Durrett, R., Foo, J., Leder, K., Mayberry, J., and Michor, F. (2011) Intratumor heterogeneity in evolutionary models of tumor progression.
 Genetics.
 188, 461-477.